beacon-biosignals/StableHashTraits.jl/README.md

 - `root_version`: Most users can safely ignore this function.
 If you are implementing a root context (one that returns `parent_context(::MyContext) = nothing`) you will need to define this function.
 It indicates what version of the hashing implementations to use (1 or 2).
-It defaults to 1 to avoid changing the hash values of exisitng root contexts, but should be defined to return 2 to make use of the more optimizied implementations used by `HashVersion{2}`.
+It defaults to 1 to avoid changing the hash values of existing root contexts, but should be defined to return 2 to make use of the more optimized implementations used by `HashVersion{2}`.

 ### In 1.0: